 Female condoms use can be fun for both partners when it is made part of intercourse.

 Carefully open the packet of contraception female condoms and find the inner (smaller) ring, which is at the closed end of the condom.
 Squeeze the inner ring together and push it up into your vagina with your finger to the end.
-The female condom is one of the best birth control methods and better than the oral contraceptive pills cause it also have adverse effects on health.
+The female condom is one of the best birth control methods and better than the oral contraceptive pills cause it also has adverse effects on health.
+(8)

 - When your partner's penis is erected, you will need to guide the penis through the outer ring, to make sure that the outer ring of the female condom is not pushed to the sides of the vagina.
 You can use any kind of lubricant, water- or oil-based, with the female condom.